 Besides enhancing the coloration of the Peppermint shrimp, astaxanthin improves survival rate and reproduction, due to their antioxidant activity and their contribution to the neutralization of free radicals in the cells of the organism.

-According to the study, in addition to the survival, the presence of carotenoids in the diets of the Peppermint shrimp promote rapid growth.
+According to the study, in addition to survival, the presence of carotenoids in the diets of the Peppermint shrimp promotes rapid growth.

 Tip: The variation of the background color, such as the intensity and type of illumination in the tank, will also play its role.
 Peppermint shrimp have a constant concentration of body pigments which they express to a greater or lesser degree depending on the environmental conditions in which they live.

 The Peppermint shrimp are very easy to take care of and very undemanding.
 Therefore, they are widely recommended for beginners.
 Although this species can adapt to a lot of water conditions.
 There are some things that have to be considered.

 They like aquariums with live stones, hiding places, and open places to search for food.
 You need a 10-gallon aquarium for two of these shrimps and 5 more gallons for every additional Peppermint Shrimp you add to the tank.